Building the next big thing

 How can I get help with writing my B-Lab application?

 If you are interested in applying and would like to receive mentorship from an alumna or local entrepreneur, please fill out this form by December 28, 2018, so we can match you with a potential application mentor.

 How does B-Lab compare to other incubator and accelerator programs?

 In many ways, B-Lab is a natural extension of Brown’s creative, problem-solving DNA.
 Our goal is two-fold: (1) to develop world class entrepreneurs, and (2) to develop high quality ventures that can effect scalable solutions to serious problems.
 Since we are situated within the University, we take a supportive and rigorous approach to both.

-As for other programs, we see B-Lab as a springboard for teams to go on to larger, national accelerator programs, and indeed many B-Lab teams do.
+As for other programs, we see B-Lab as a springboard for ventures to go on to larger, national accelerator programs, and indeed many B-Lab ventures do.

 How far along does my venture need to be?
 Just an idea?
 Revenue?
 Already closed a seed investment from Marc Cuban?